dotlang/language/README.md

 **Notes**

-1. Basically, modules are untyped structs.
-You use `!` compile-time function import them into a namespace or as a named type.
+1. Basically, modules are untyped structs defined in their own separate file.
+2. You use `!` compile-time function import them into a namespace or as a named type.
-2. Each module (and struct) has two namespaces: Direct and indirect.
-If you ignore result of `!` using `_` it will be imported into indirect namespace.
-If you embed it's output, it will be in direct namespace.
-Direct namespace consitsts of definitions which are explicitly mentioned inside a struct or module.
-Indirect namespace is definitions which are imported and ignored using `_` (So they are not part of direct namespace but still available).
+2. Each module (and struct) has two namespaces: Explicit and implicit.
+If you ignore result of `!` using `_` it will be imported into implicit namespace.
+If you embed it's output, it will be in explicit namespace.
+Explicit namespace consitsts of definitions which are explicitly mentioned inside a struct or module.
+Implicit namespace is definitions which are imported and ignored using `_` (So they are not part of explicit namespace but still available).
-3. When using a binding or type, first direct namespace then indirect namespace will be searched in a hierarchical manner (Current struct, parent struct, ..., module) respectively.
+3. When using a binding or type, first explicit namespace then implicit namespace will be searched in a hierarchical manner (Current struct, parent struct, ..., module) respectively.
 4. You can also assign output of `!` to a new named type (Example 2).
 If you import multiple modules they will all be merged (Example 5).
 5. `/` in the beginning is a shortcut for `file/`.
 Namespace path starts with a protocol which determines the location of the file for a namespace.
 You can also use other namespace protocols like `Github` (Example 6).
 6. You can import multiple modules (with the same prefix) using notation in Example 4.